ra024940/Pair_trading_Cointegration/Beta_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Project main objetive was to explore the statistical properties of cointegration applied to pairs of companies stocks (B3-Brazil Listed Companies) in a manner where the equities could be traded in a Long & Short fashion, thus reducing capital required to trade and exposure to the market volatility.
+The Project main objetive was to explore the statistical properties of cointegration applied to pairs of companies stocks (B3-Brazil Listed Companies) in a manner where the equities could be traded in a Long & Short fashion**, thus reducing capital required to trade and exposure to the market volatility.
 Secondary goal was to design and implement the framework to collect, store, manipulate and explore data from the B3 Database in the Cloud, building the path to other trading strategies that could benefit from the system backbone.

+** long-short investment strategies are usually considered absolute return strategies, meaning that they have only negligible exposure with respect to a representative market index, since the produre is to Sell one Stock and buy the Other.

 ### Built With